 Another important version of “Celia” is the highlight of Chick Corea’s 1997 album-length tribute to Powell.
-There can be something a little smarmy about Chick’s appropriation of bebop but it would be churlish to not admit that this casual solo track isn’t great piano playing.
+For my own taste, there can be something a little off-putting about Chick’s appropriation of bebop (I’m aware this is a minority opinion) but it would be churlish to not admit that this casual solo track isn’t great piano playing.
 (Interestingly, Chick plays it in F, not B-flat, sort of like how Bud himself changed keys down a fourth or third on Bud Plays Bird.)

 McCoy Tyner is one of Bud’s most important disciples but his 1991 solo version of “Bouncing with Bud” a bit earthbound.
 Perhaps he’s reading a chart brought in by a producer.
 It’s also later McCoy: From the Sixties when McCoy was in his prime, the insanely fast “bebop to the stratosphere” of “The Way You Look Tonight” at a jam session with Eric Dolphy is a breathtaking listen.
 McCoy ignores Mel Lewis: eventually Mel’s high-hat is turned around compared to the pianist.
 Not sure who is at fault, but in its way this dislocation is also a kind of a tip of a hat to Bud.